Nandikaa-Ganesh/PyP1-Pomodoro-Timer/README.md

 # PyP1-Pomodoro-Timer
-Python code - A pomodoro timer with checks - using turtle graphics
+Python code - A pomodoro timer with checks - using tkinter